 As of June 30, 2022 and December 31, 2021, the VIEs held \$16.6 million and \$12.5 million (net), respectively, of futures, forwards and swaps within their portfolios.
 For the three and six months ended June 30, 2022, we recognized \$5.7 million and \$5.2 million of losses, respectively, on these derivatives.
 These gains and losses are recognized in investment gains (losses) in the condensed consolidated statements of income.
-For the three and six months ended June 30, 2021, we recognized \$1.8 million and \$0.7 million of gains, respectively, on these derivatives.
-These gains and losses are recognized in investment gains (losses) in the condensed consolidated statements of income.
+For the three and six months ended June 30, 2021, we recognized \$1.8 million of gains, respectively, on these derivatives.
+These gains and losses are recognized \$1.8 million and \$0.7 million of gains, respectively, on these derivatives.
+These gains and losses are recognized statements of income.